 - Our storytimes are carefully planned with distinct age groups in mind.
-While siblings are welcome at storytimes, the stories, songs, activities and crafts are carefully planned for the target age group.
+While siblings are welcome at storytimes, the stories, songs and activities are carefully planned for the target age group.

 - Sit with your child at storytimes and participate.
 Your child will catch your enthusiasm and watch you for cues.

 - Please silence your cell phones and save adult conversations for afterwards.

 - If you’re interested in something we read at a storytime or a similar book, ask a Youth Services staff member at the Youth Desk.

 - We plan our storytimes with plenty of examples of how you can help prepare your child to read: songs, fingerplays, rhymes, dance, play, and stories read with enthusiasm are all important ways for your child to build the foundation for reading readiness.
 The Association for Library Service to Children and the Public Library Association have some great tips about what you can do at home because they know, (and we do too) that you are your child’s first, most important teacher.
 Find those tips in the Getting Ready to Read at Home brochure.